-NB: When working on your project proposal, please keep in mind that the following activities should be included in the category "external expertise and services": audits to be carried out by partners (National Controller), project evaluation, possible subcontracting of management and communication activities, translation, organisation of project events and meetings, travel and accommodation of speakers, institutional representatives, and possible associated partners.
+Please note: When working on your project proposal, please keep in mind thatwhen applicable, the following activities should be included in the category "external expertise and services": audits to be carried out by partners (National Controller), project evaluation, subcontracting of management and communication activities, translation, organisation of project events and meetings, travel and accommodation of speakers, institutional representatives, and associated partners.

-In addition, mandatory activities to be carried out by projects are mentioned in the dedicated section of the Manual38, these activities must be known by the partners and LP to be properly budgeted in the work plan.
+In addition, two mandatory activities to be carried out by projects are mentioned in the dedicated section of the Manual.
+These activities must be known by the partners and LP to be properly budgeted and foreseen in the work plan.
 It should be noted that additional elements may also appear in the Terms of Reference of each call.

-Carbon offsetting: a tool for calculating the carbon offsetting of activities will be made available to projects to calculate the carbon footprint of their activities.
-An estimate of these offsetting activities should be made by the applicants to dedicate a part of the project budget to them.
+Carbon footprint monitoring: a tool for calculating the carbon emissions of activities will be made available to projects to calculate the carbon footprint of their activities.
+Costs dedicated to carbon footprint monitoring (and potential offsetting) activities shall be budgeted.

-Contribution to the Results Amplification Strategy and to the Programme activities: each project must foresee the resources necessary for its contribution to the Results Amplification Strategy and to the Programme activities, according to the type of project to which it belongs.
-As a minimum, each project must foresee the participation in 2 events per year and periodic exchange of information between projects and between project and Programme.
+Contribution to the Results Amplification Strategy and to the Programme activities: each project must foresee the resources necessary for their contribution to the Results Amplification Strategy and to the Programme activities, according to the type of project to which they belong.
+As a minimum, each project must foresee the participation in two events per year and regular exchange of information between projects and between project and Programme.